MRU-CSIS-3512-002-202504-PROJECT/marking/marking-scheme.md

 This bundle represents a complete project that meets all requirements.

 - [ ] All requirements in the **70-Level Bundle** are met.
+- [ ] [2025-12-04] Movie runtimes are now showing in the watchlist.
 - [ ] All checklist items under "Part 2 -> Public-Facing App -> **Find a Buddy Page**" are checked and verified.
 - [ ] All non-dealbreaker items in "Part 1" of the checklist are checked and verified.